aneshlya/ispc/docs/ispc.rst

   of having an execution and data model where the programmer can cleanly reason about the mapping of their source program to compiled assembly language and the underlying hardware.
-* Harness the computational power of the Single Program, Multiple Data (SIMD) vector units without the extremely low-programmer-productivity activity of directly writing intrinsics.
+* Harness the computational power of Single Program, Multiple Data (SIMD) vector units without the extremely low-productivity task of directly writing intrinsics.
-* Explore opportunities from close-coupling between C/C++ application code and SPMD ``ispc`` code running on the same processor--lightweight function calls between the two languages, sharing data directly via pointers without copying or reformatting, etc.
+* Explore opportunities enabled by tight coupling between C/C++ application code and SPMD ``ispc`` code running on the same processor—lightweight function calls between the two languages, direct data sharing via pointers without copying or reformatting, etc.

 **We are very interested in your feedback and comments about ispc and